MTA’s Lhota criticized for role as lobbyist

 ALBANY — Metropolitan Transportation Authority chairman Joe Lhota on Wednesday defended his continuing position as a registered lobbyist, but said he has not lobbied since he was appointed by Gov. Andrew M. Cuomo to head the mass transit system.

-Common Cause/NY, a good-government group, filed a complaint earlier Wednesday to the state Authorities Budget Office that oversees the state’s public authorities.
+Common Cause/NY, a good-government group, filed a complaint earlier Wednesday to the state Authorities Budget Office, which oversees the state’s public authorities.

 “It’s an apparent conflict of interest for the head of the MTA to actively lobby for another organization,” said Susan Lerner, executive director of Common Cause/NY.
 “Mr. Lhota is not exempt from the rules — he should discontinue lobbying immediately.
 The ABO should investigate Mr. Lhota swiftly and act accordingly.”